 References

 Acknowledgements.
-We thank Roxana Ordonez for contributions to the design of mutations; Cristina Melero, Deborah Jeon, Shivani Mathur, Raina Danbi Kim, and Kale Kundert for technical help; Maru Jaime Garza for contributions to the conformational analysis by NMR; Colm Ryan for advice on E-MAP analysis; David Lambright for guidance and software to analyze kinetics of GAP-mediated hydrolysis; and Dave Agard, Geeta Narlikar, James Fraser, and Janet M. Thornton for discussions.
+We thank Roxana Ordonez for contributions to the design of mutations; Cristina Melero, Deborah Jeon, Shivani Mathur, Raina Danbi Kim, and Kale Kundert for technical help; Maru Jaime Garza for contributions to the conformational analysis by NMR; Colm Ryan for advice on E-MAP analysis; and Dave Agard, Geeta Narlikar, James Fraser, and Janet M. Thornton for discussions.
 This work was supported by a grant from the National Institutes of Health (R01-GM117189) to T.K., and a Sir Henry Wellcome Postdoctoral Fellowship (101614/Z/13/Z) to T.P.
 C.J.P.M. is a UCSF Discovery Fellow.
 T.K. is a Chan Zuckerberg Biohub investigator.

 Author Contributions.
 T.P., C.J.P.M., N.J.K. and T.K. identified and developed the core questions.
 T.P. and C.J.P.M. performed the bulk of the experiments and data analysis.
 J.X. and T.P. performed the E-MAP screens.
 G.M.J. performed the pull-down experiments.
 D.L.S. and R.K. performed the MS experiments and together with T.P. analyzed the data.
 N.O. contributed to design of Gsp1 mutants.
 H.B. contributed to E-MAP analysis.
 M.J.S.K. suggested the NMR studies.
 C.J.P.M. and M.J.S.K. performed the NMR experiments and analyzed the data.
 T.P. performed the kinetics experiments.
+D.G.L. contributed to the analysis of the kinetics data.
 T.P., C.J.P.M, and Y.Z. purified the proteins.
 Y.Z. performed the Western blot experiments.
 T.P., C.J.P.M. and T.K. wrote the manuscript with contributions from the other authors.
 N.J.K. and T.K. oversaw the project.

 Competing Interests.
 The authors declare no competing interests.